cirept/salesforceToolbar/README.md

 1. Click the Email icon

+2. A new tab will open with the Salesforce 'Send an Email' page

-2. The email text areas will be filled out.
+3. The email text areas will be filled out.
     - To:   (auto filled with owner email)
     - CC:   (auto filled with Jennifer W. and Erika M.)
     - Subject:  (auto filled with Launch and Web-ID)

 3. Fill out the body of the email.

-4. Press Send once email has been written.
+4. Press 'Send' once your email has been written.

-5. Please ignore the page that comes up once the email is sent.
-(This is due to the custom URL that was used to pre-fill the email areas.)
+5. A 'url no longer exists' page will appear.

 6. Close the tab.

 7. DONE!

+---

+## Log a Chat / Call

+1. Click the Log Chat icon

+2. A new tab will open up with the Salesforce log page

+3. The 'contact' field will be filled out with launch owner's name

+4. Update the 'subject' field.
+(Chat or Call)

+5. Update the 'type' field.
+(Spoke To or Chat)

+6. Update the 'comments' field.

+7. Update the 'Attendees' field.
+(Internal)

+8. Click 'save'

+9. A 'url no longer exists' page will appear.

+10. Close the tab.

+11. DONE!